 With my intermittent fasting routine, I took my meds right before or right after I broke my fast with a smoothie.
 11am came, I’d go to my work desk and take my meds, multivitamins, and probiotics, signaling to myself that it was time to eat.
 This also signaled to me that I did a job well done on my intermittent fasting cycle.
 Another positive reinforcement I needed, because it’s easy for me to fall into the trap of feeling like I’m not doing anything right.

 My investment in the process of trying to get fit during quarantine dramatically improved my mental health.
 I haven’t had a relapse in so long, I’m reinvigorated.
+Quarantine fitness had many benefits for me!

 Share with me: What have you been doing to stay (mentally and physically) fit during quarantine?